 - Hospitals, Medical Facilities, and Non-Profits

 Some industries incorporate a third form of accounting to use in their books.
-So in addition to tax and accrual accounting, some production based operations use managerial accounting (commonly called cost accounting) to reflect the economic activity during the production process.
+In addition to tax and accrual accounting, some production based operations use managerial accounting (commonly called cost accounting) to reflect the economic activity during the production process.

-So there are various sets of books in accounting and depending on the legal status, tax issues and industry the business owner determines the best set of books to use.
-So what do you do?
+There are various sets of books in accounting and depending on the legal status, tax issues and industry the business owner determines the best set of books to use.
+What do you do?
 Which set of books is going to serve you the best?
 Let’s explore this question.

 Best Method for Small Business